-After a two hour drive we arrived at Denningarums Gård in Skåne.
+After a two hour drive we arrived at our destination; Denningarums Gård in Skåne.
 The sun was low in a blue sky, and everything looked wonderfully idyllic!
 The girls immediately ran off to the nearby playground, and Mads and I were welcomed by the friendly host couple of the farm.
 They showed us to our cabin, a primitive wooden cottage with four bunk beds, facing the stream.
 We unloaded our luggage, and while we had a look around the place with the girls, they lit the barbecue and brought us baskets with barbecue-ready meat, salads, drinks etc. – mmmmmm.

 We had a delicious dinner on the cabin terrace in the evening sunshine.

 It sounds almost over the top, I know, but it was great.
 The girls left the table to go play when they had finished, and Mads and I enjoyed the tranquility of the place.
 After a while of playing by the stream, we all went to bed early after a long day.

 Next day after breakfast we went out on the stream on one of the roofed rafts.
 We brought a basket with coffee, cake, and juice for the girls – Ulf (the owner) gave us brief instructions, and then we took off down the stream.

 We were out sailing for a few hours and it was absolutely brilliant!
 The girls brought sticks and spent a lot of the time “fishing” – actually, come to think of it, they spent most of the day splashing sticks into water someplace or another.

 The rest of our Saturday there, we did nothing but relax.
 The farm has pet rabbits, emus, llamas, pigs, ducks, and besides all the animals they have a very impressive fruit and vegetable garden.
 The girls loved the place, and really it’s just a great place to get into a slower pace than what is usual for a family with children like ours.